DiamondLightSource/PySIMRecon/README.md

 # PySIMRecon

-Easy to use wrapper for pyCUDAsirecon, allowing the use of DV files without PRIISM.
+Easy to use wrapper for pyCUDAsirecon, allowing the use of DV (DeltaVision) files without IVE/Priism (UCSF library with MRC/DV support).

 This is built for easy use from the command line or as part of an auto-processing pipeline, allowing parameters to be pre-configured or defined at runtime.